 Mark Verge of Stony Plain, Alberta, sent along this amazing shot he took one frigid Edmonton night.
 “Edmonton has an amazing skyline, including the new Walterdale Bridge that replaced the old one,” says Mark.

 Fire in the Sky

-“My brother and I were trying to create an image that included ‘light painting’ beneath the northern lights,” explains Brandon Born of Cold Lake, Alta.
+“My brother and I were trying to create an image that included ‘light painting’ beneath the northern lights,” explains Brandon Born of Cold Lake, Alberta.
 “Here, we lit ultra-fine steel wool on fire to create the sparks, while also using EL (electroluminescent) wire to create the red glow in the foreground.
 Using a remote trigger and having the shutter open for a minute to gather all the different sources of light resulted in this pic.”

 Beauty in Isolation

 “The combination of the ‘cold’ colours of the mountains, snow, sky and the boathouse are what caught my eye in this scene,” says John Kearsley of Calgary.
 “I took this photo on frozen Lake Minnewanka in Banff National Park.”

 “This barn stands about a mile from my parents’ homestead near Roblin, Manitoba,” writes Donna Lowe.
 “It’s been empty for as long as I can remember, but it’s still in great condition.
 On a cold winter day a couple of Christmases ago, when the hoarfrost was thick, I decided to take a walk to photograph it.
 The wind was at my back when I trekked out to capture this shot, but it was a cold walk back home—still worth the trip, though!”

 Find out the surprising ways cold weather can actually be good for you.